KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

 If Kubernetes is running on cloud infrastructure, where adding additional nodes is as easy as requesting them through the cloud provider’s API, Kubernetes can even automatically scale the whole cluster size up or down based on the needs of the deployed applications.

+## Nodes

+Kubernetes runs your workload by placing containers into Pods to run on Nodes.
+A node may be a virtual or physical machine, depending on the cluster.
+Each node is managed by the control plane and contains the services necessary to run Pods.
+The components on a node include the kubelet, a container runtime, and the kube-proxy.
+There are two main ways to have Nodes added to the API server:
+1. The kubelet on a node self-registers to the control plane
+2. You (or another human user) manually add a Node object.

+After you create a Node object, or the kubelet on a node self-registers, the control plane checks whether the new Node object is valid.
+Kubernetes creates a Node object internally (the representation).
+Kubernetes checks that a kubelet has registered to the API server that matches the metadata.name field of the Node.
+If the node is healthy (i.e. all necessary services are running), then it is eligible to run a Pod.
+Otherwise, that node is ignored for any cluster activity until it becomes healthy.

+Note:- Kubernetes keeps the object for the invalid Node and continues checking to see whether it becomes healthy.You, or a controller, must explicitly delete the Node object to stop that health checking.
+The name of a Node object must be a valid DNS subdomain name.

 ## CONTROLLERS

 It includes:-